doyousketch2/afk/README.md

 ## afk
-Auto responder, for when you're Away From Keyboard, while playing Minetest
+Auto responder CSM, for when you're Away From Keyboard, while playing Minetest

 Completed:
 - [x] keep a list of who tried to message you, while you were away